Executive Master of Public Administration at I-75 @ Miramar

 The Executive Master of Public Administration (EMPA) track is designed for public service professionals in upper management, executive and senior management positions in state, local, regional and federal agencies as well as those in senior positions in non-profit agencies.

-The EMPA at Brickell provides an opportunity for senior and upper management public sector and non-profit employees to finish their degree in an expedited fashion over a 16 months period.
+The EMPA provides an opportunity for senior and upper management public sector and non-profit employees to finish their degree in an expedited fashion over a 16 months period.

-Consistent with the National Association of Schools of Public Affairs and Administration’s (NASPAA) definition of executive education, the EMPA at FIU reaffirms that: “a typical Executive MPA student is a college graduate (any major) who has five to ten years of cumulative experience with public or non-profit organizations and at least three years of middle-to-upper level managerial experience”
+Consistent with the Network of Schools of Public Policy, Affairs, and Administration's (NASPAA) definition of executive education, the EMPA at FIU reaffirms that: “a typical Executive MPA student is a college graduate (any major) who has five to ten years of cumulative experience with public or non-profit organizations and at least three years of middle-to-upper level managerial experience”

 - Targeted: Only applicants with substantial executive and senior management are allowed into this program.
 Students must have 5-10 years of experience in the public sectors.
 The EMPA meets the needs, and is designed to serve, experienced leaders such as directors, assistant directors, high-level technical staff, senior managers, and advisors.

-- Accessible: All courses are offered in a state-of-the-art FIU facility located at 1101 Brickell Avenue in downtown Miami.
-The location is easily accessible by car, Metrorail, People Mover and other public transit options.
+- Accessible: All courses are offered in a state-of-the-art FIU facility located in Miramar.

 - Reasonably-priced: The cost of the FIU EMPA makes it one of the most competitive programs – considering tuition cost and quality – both nationally and locally.